 If a Review Panel has a question regarding interpretation of OMRI policies or standards, if they cannot reach an understanding of correct interpretation, or if they conclude that current OMRI policies or standards do not address the compliance of a particular product, then the product is assigned a temporary "Unresolved" status pending clarification.
-Clarification may be provided by the OMRI Management Team, the OMRI Advisory Council, the OMRI Board of Directors (see Glossary for definitions of groups), or the relevant scheme owner.
+Clarification may be provided by the OMRI Policy Development Team based on research and outreach conducted by OMRI staff.
+During the unresolved process, OMRI staff may solicit feedback from relevant parties, including but not limited to: the scheme owner (NOP or COR), other regulatory or advisory bodies (e.g., the EPA, PMRA or SIC), accredited certification agencies, the OMRI Advisory Council, the OMRI Technical Committee, the OMRI Management Team and the OMRI Board of Directors (see Glossary for definitions of groups).

-Questions about the relevant standards that arise out of unresolved product reviews may be presented to the OMRI Advisory Council (see glossary) for consideration.
-If the Advisory Council determines that the question can be resolved without the need to amend the OMRI Policy Manual or the relevant OMRI standards, they provide written guidance that clarifies the correct interpretation of current OMRI standards.
-The Advisory Council may also help OMRI staff to frame the question and possible interpretations to the relevant scheme owner.
-If the relevant scheme owner provides guidance that does not require the amendment of the OMRI Policy Manual or the relevant OMRI standards, staff communicates that guidance to the Review Panel.
+If the OMRI Policy Development Team determines that the question can be resolved without the need to amend the OMRI Policy Manual or the relevant OMRI Standards Manual, they provide written guidance that clarifies the correct interpretation of current OMRI policy.
 The Review Panel may accept this guidance and apply the recommended interpretation to the review, or reject the guidance and refer the matter to the OMRI Board of Directors.